George Hansel: Mayoralty

 Hansel was first elected as mayor in 2019 by a margin of 52.7% to 47.3%.
 He beat out Democrat Mitchell Greenwald for Keene’s open mayoral seat after incumbent mayor Kendall Lane chose not to run for reelection.
 Mayor Lane and former Keene Mayor Dale Pregent both endorsed Hansel in the race.
 Hansel took 2,586 votes to Greenwald’s 2,312, In 2021, Hansel secured a second term as mayor after easily defeating challenger Mark J. Zuchowsk.
 He won 2,133 votes compared to Zuchowski’s 212, or 91% to 9% of the vote.
 Each of the city’s five city council wards overwhelmingly supported Hansel, who ran for another two-year term on a platform focused on addressing the region’s housing shortage and continuing the city’s efforts to upgrade its aging infrastructure.

 In October 2020, after Keene's city council passed a resolution recognizing Indigenous Peoples Day, Hansel proclaimed the second Monday of October Indigenous Peoples Day in Keene.

 As mayor, Hansel has supported engaging more citizens in the local government aiming to "increase diversity on city boards and commissions."

 On May 1, 2023 Hansel announced that he would not run for a third term as mayor.

 Hansel endorsed Nikki Haley in the 2024 Republican presidential primary.

 Congressional run

 In June 2022, Hansel announced his candidacy for U.S. Congress from New Hampshire's 2nd congressional district, running as a pro-choice moderate.
-In the primary, he was narrowly defeated by conservative Hillsborough County Treasurer Robert Burns.
+In the primary, he was narrowly defeated by conservative Hillsborough County Treasurer Robert Burns, who lost the general election.